jorgearango/llmapper/prompt-summarize.md

 # MISSION

 Summarize an article.
 Explain it as though you were addressing a bright ten-year-old.
+Be comprehensive: go into as much detail as possible to describe the full contents of the article.

 # CONTEXT